Chilli Paneer Recipe (Restaurant Style)

 - In the same pan, there will be some oil left.
 So no need to add any extra oil.
 Add 2 teaspoons finely chopped ginger, 2 teaspoons finely chopped garlic and 2 to 3 green chillies (slit or sliced).

-- Stir fry on medium to high flame for some seconds.
+- Stir fry on medium to high heat for some seconds.

-- Stir fry spring onions for 1 to 2 minutes on medium to high flame.
+- Stir fry spring onions for 1 to 2 minutes on medium to high heat.

 - Next add ½ cup sliced capsicum.

-- Stir fry on medium to high flame for 3 to 4 minutes.
+- Stir fry on medium to high heat for 3 to 4 minutes.
 The capsicum only needs to be slightly cooked.

-- Lower the flame and then add ½ teaspoon kashmiri red chilli powder.
+- Lower the heat and then add ½ teaspoon kashmiri red chilli powder.

 - Then add 2 teaspoons soy sauce and 1 teaspoon red chilli sauce.

-- Stir and mix the sauces and red chilli powder with the remaining stir fried ingredients.
+- Stir and mix the sauces and red chilli powder with the remaining stir fried ingredients in the pan.

-- Let the mixture come to a simmer on medium to medium-high flame.
+- Let the mixture come to a simmer on medium to medium-high heat.

 - Meanwhile take 1 tablespoon cornstarch in a small bowl.

-- Add 2 to 3 tablespoons water for dissolving corn starch.
-Corn starch is known as corn flour in india.
+- Add 2 to 3 tablespoons water for dissolving cornstarch.

-- Mix very well to get a smooth paste.
+- Mix very well to get a smooth and fine slurry or paste.

-- Lower the flame and then add this corn starch paste to the gravy.
+- Lower the heat and then add this cornstarch slurry or paste to the prepared sauce in the pan.

-- As soon as you add corn flour paste to the gravy, mix the paste very well so that no lumps are formed.
+- As soon as you add cornflour slurry to the sauce, mix it very well so that no lumps are formed.

 - Add ½ to 1 teaspoon sugar or as required.